Ross-Alexandra/locatify/README.md

 - Once this assignment has been reviewed and I have been given permission to release it publicly, the backend should likely be refactored to use a more scalable solution for looking up IP addresses.
 For more information about this, see the [Deployment Considerations](#deployment-considerations) section.
 Likely the next steps would be to create a separate database service, and use automatic re-downloading and conversion of MaxMind's offered `.csv` format, and using a more standard SQL database setup.

 - The maps displayed after a user looks up an IP address currently don't show any information about the accuracy of the provided pin.
 This was entirely out of scope on this project, however I would be interested in adding a circle around the pin to show the accuracy radius of the provided IP address.
 This would require using the maps API to draw a circle around the pin, which in turn would require additional permissions on the API key (additional permissions which would have likely caused that key to become un-sharable).
 Because of this, I have not added this feature as it would require that a Google Maps API key be provided in the `.env` file, which in turn would require the reviewer to create their own Google Maps API key.

+- Once a CI/CD pipeline is setup, automatic failure of PRs should happen in the event that:
+  - The api is not properly formatted using `black`.
+  - The frontend is not properly linted.
+  - the api does not pass all tests.
+  - The frontend does not pass all tests.